 Today, we honor the Pierstorf legacy by taking the same approach.
 Students are provided with a zero-interest loan toward higher education, and in exchange, they repay their loan in a timely fashion so that the Fund continues to remain available for the next in line.

-One such success story is that of Nathan Kelley, 1997 graduate of Kent State University and CEO of Spooner, Inc.
+Another success story is that of Nathan Kenney, 1997 graduate of Kent State University.
+Nathan is the Chief Operating Officer of Spooner, Inc.

 Nathan tells us: "I certainly didn't have a college fund to lean on, and my parents were not in the position to just be able to write a check for tuition.
 There was a lot of relief in being able to receive interest-free loans and know that when you began paying off those loans back after graduation, you would be paying for what was received [without wasting money on interest].
 I didn't achieve anything special in my high school years that would make we worthy of receiving a loan from the Pierstorf Memorial Fund.
 But their [the Pierstorf brothers'] vision mirrors that of God's grace in this world.
 Even if you're not in the top ten in your class, or if you're unclear of your future of what you want to end up doing in your life, you are still eligible for a Pierstorf Loan."